culpastquestions-arch/caleb-university-resource-bank-project/docs/SETUP_DRIVE_API.md

 This guide will walk you through setting up the Google Drive API for CURB.

+## ⚠️ SECURITY IMPORTANT

+**You MUST restrict your API key to specific domains.** Unrestricted API keys can be abused and may result in quota exhaustion or unexpected charges.
+Follow Step 4 carefully.

 ## Prerequisites

 - A Google account